Locations:

 • Your age and sex recorded at birth

-• Other health conditions you have and if they could cause complications
+• Other health conditions you have, and if they could cause complications

-Sometimes, the MELD score doesn’t always reflect how urgently you need a transplant.
-In this case, your provider can request extra points be added to your score.
-Conditions that may qualify you for extra points include:
+Sometimes, your MELD score doesn’t accurately reflect how urgently you need a liver transplant.
+In this case, your provider can request extra points be added to your score to account for other conditions.

-How often is your MELD score updated?
+Can your MELD score change?

 Results and Follow-Up